Heather Rae: Career

 In 2009, the Independent Spirit Awards gave Rae the Piaget Producers Award for Frozen River and Ibid.

 In 2010, The Dry Land (2010) directed by Ryan Piers Williams and starring America Ferrera, Melissa Leo, Jason Ritter and Wilmer Valderrama, premiered at the Sundance Film Festival.

 She established a production center in Boise where independent filmmakers such as Gregory Bayne, Randy Redroad and Blackhorse Lowe worked.
 It produced four feature films before being shuttered.
 Rae is a current and founding board member of the Sun Valley Film Festival.

 After leaving Sundance, Rae worked for one year as senior vice president of production for Winter Films.
 From 2012 to 2015, Rae served as an artist trustee for the Sundance Institute's Board of Trustees.

 I Believe in Unicorns (2014) directed by Film Fatales founder, Leah Meyerhoff and starring Natalia Dyer, Peter Vack and Julia Garner premiered at South by Southwest.

-In 2016, Tallulah, starring Elliot Page and Alison Janney, written and directed by Sian Heder, premiered at the 2016 Sundance Film Festival and is a Netflix Original Film.
+In 2016, Tallulah, starring Elliot Page and Allison Janney, written and directed by Sian Heder, premiered at the 2016 Sundance Film Festival and is a Netflix Original Film.

 In 2019, Bull, written by Annie Silverstein and Johnny McAllister and directed by Annie Silverstein, premiered at the Cannes Film Festival.

 From 2020 to 2021, Rae executively produced Amazon series Outer Range alongside Plan B Entertainment.
 Outer Range was created by Brian Watkins and starring Josh Brolin.

 Rae has worked with filmmakers in several countries, including the Sami and British Film Institutes in Europe, New Zealand's Script to Screen and Power of Inclusion Summit, and in Egypt with Film Independent's Global Media Makers partnership with the Cairo International Film Festival.

+Personal heritage

+Rae self-identifies as Native American, and has said that her mother is Cherokee; however neither she nor her mother is an enrolled member of any federally or state-recognized Native American tribe or community.
+In March 2023 her status was questioned by the Tribal Alliance Against Frauds.
+According to the group, Rae's family records do not show any Native American heritage, and her family on both sides has identified as white across multiple public records, going back at least six generations.
+Rae responded in an interview with Rebecca Sun at the Hollywood Reporter, stating that her family has identified over many generations as having Native American ancestry and that she identifies as an "ally" to the Native American community, and allegedly no longer claims Cherokee heritage, with "public mentions" eliding "any mention of personal Native affiliation for her altogether".